 Types of Forced Labor Crimes in Charleston

-Human trafficking offenses in Charleston may be charged either as trafficking in persons or sex trafficking.
+Human trafficking offenses may be charged as trafficking in persons or sex acts.
 Both are chargeable criminal offenses for someone could face prosecution, as well as incarceration if convicted.

 How is Trafficking in Persons Defined?

-The South Carolina Code of Laws defines trafficking in persons as the recruitment, solicitation, harboring, transporting of a victim for such purposes as involuntary servitude, forced labor, or sex trafficking.
-Conspiring with or aiding another person in human trafficking could also result in trafficking in persons charges, even if the other person was the one doing the actual trafficking.
-A Charleston human trafficking attorney could answer questions about laws against trafficking in persons.
+The South Carolina Code of Laws defines trafficking in persons as the recruitment, solicitation, harboring, transporting of a human for such purposes as involuntary servitude, forced labor, or sex.
+Conspiring with or aiding another person in human trafficking could also result in trafficking in persons charges.
+A Charleston human trafficking attorney could answer questions about laws against forced labor and trade.

 The South Carolina Code of Laws defines sex trafficking as the use of force, fraud, or coercion to recruit, harbor, obtain, or transport a victim to provide sexual services.
-The law also identifies the recruitment, harboring, or transportation of minors under the age of eighteen who is given or promised anything of value if they provide sexual services as sex trafficking.
-A Charleston human and sex trafficking lawyer could explain the types of activities that could result in a person being charged with sex trafficking in Charleston.
+The law also identifies sex trafficking as the recruitment, harboring, or transportation of minors under the age of eighteen who are given or promised something of value if they provide sexual services.
+Someone who allegedly forces a minor to partake in sexual acts that are photographed or videotaped could also be charged of child pornography.
+A dedicated attorney could explain the types of activities that could result in a person being charged with sex trafficking in Charleston.

 Penalties for Human Trafficking

-Human trafficking is a felony offense in Charleston and is punishable by a prison sentence of up to 15 years for a first offense.
+Human trafficking is a felony offense and is punishable by a prison sentence of up to 15 years for a first offense.
 A second offense is punishable by a prison sentence of up to 30 years.
 Convictions for subsequent offenses of human trafficking could result in a prison sentence of up to 45 years.

-The penalties for human trafficking in Charleston are more severe when the trafficked victims are under 18 years of age.
+The penalties for human trafficking in the area are more severe when the trafficked victims are under 18 years of age.
 Upon conviction, a first offense for trafficking a minor is punishable by a prison sentence of up to 30 years, while second or subsequent offenses are punishable by up to 45 years in prison.
+A knowledgeable Charleston attorney could help someone understand the penalties for the human or sex trafficking charges against them.

 Contact a Charleston Human Trafficking Attorney Today